Emma Mattress Review – Hybrid Version

 Mattress for Sex/Bounce:

 Another highly subjective rating.
 My criteria for a decent mattress for sex would be good bounce without being like a trampoline and still being reasonably comfortable.
 Bounce however is the overriding number one factor.
-Emma has a little more bounce than similar feeling mattresses such as Leesa and Simba thanks to its pocket springs.
+Emma has a little more bounce than you might expect for such a soft mattress.
 Something of the middle ground between a softer mattress but with decent bounce.

 The recommended weight capacity of the Emma mattress is above average at 130 kg (20.5 stones).
 This is per person on a double or one person on a single.

 This is normally the flip side of the bounce score, the more bounce the the more motion gets transferred generally.
 This is how much motion you will feel if your partner moves heavily while you are laying still.
-Again Emma Hybrid is pretty much middle ground here, on a par with Leesa but behind Simba while better than Casper.
+Emma Hybrid is excellent for motion transfer so if partner movements is a problem for you the Emma Hybrid mattress is a decent option.

 Type of Sleepers this mattress suits: